jianguocn/poplar-tools/build_instructions.md

 ### Step 5: Set up toolchains for building
   Almost everything uses aarch64, but one item (l-loader.bin) must be built for 32-bit ARM.
-In addition, UEFI (which we aren't using now but will use soon) requires the compiler to be no newer than GCC 4.9.
-Finally, the newest versions of GCC warn and in some case treat as errors some things that have not been fixed in code that's not Poplar-specific in the Linux 4.4 kernel code.
+In addition, UEFI requires the compiler to be no newer than GCC 4.9.
+Finally, the newest versions of GCC warn and in some case treat as errors some things that have not been fixed in code that's not Poplar-specific in the Linux kernel code.
   The easiest way to avoid problems due to these requirements is to just use the 4.9 version of GCC for 64-bit ARM, and a stable but new version of GCC for 32-bit ARM.
 If you already have installed